burningwave/core/README.md

 ### Requiring the Burningwave Core module

-To use Burningwave Core as a Java module, if you are using the [default jvm driver library](https://toolfactory.github.io/jvm-driver/) you need to add the following to your `module-info.java`:
+To use Burningwave Core as a Java module with the [default jvm driver](https://toolfactory.github.io/jvm-driver/) library you need to add the following to your `module-info.java`:

 ```java
 requires io.github.toolfactory.narcissus;